-Below are answers to some of the most common questions concerning translations and interpretations.
+Below are answers to some of the most common questions concerning our services.
 If you would like a free estimate, please click here.
 If you have any further questions, please contact us.

 What is the difference between a translator and an interpreter?